XG221B/XG-Seeking/README.md

-# XG221B
+# XG Seeking

-XG221B is a lightweight local-first desktop notes app.
+XG Seeking is a lightweight local-first desktop notes app.
 It started as a personal web notebook and is being shaped into a reusable template-style application that people can install, customize, and extend.

 ## Disclaimer